Kee-Wang/PES-Fitting-MSA/README.md

 ## ver 1.2, Nov.
 29, 2016

-* Updated README.text info so that video link was pointed to group page.
+* Updated README.text info so that video link was pointed to group page. -- by Chen Qu
 * Minor correction.
-Corrected energies in sample file
+Corrected energies in sample file -- by Chen Qu

 ## ver 1.1, Nov.
 21, 2016

-* Added feature so that people can enter their own weights.
+* Added feature so that people can enter their own weights. -- by Chen Qu

 ## ver 1.0

-* First usable MSA package was distributed.
+* First usable MSA package was distributed. -- by Kee